 Poetry in Schools

-The Sunroom Poetry in Schools program currently provides writing instruction to elementary school students (3rd and 4th grade) at three schools in Liberty City: Poinciana Park Elementary, Orchard Villa Elementary, and Holmes Elementary.
+The Sunroom Poetry in Schools program currently provides writing instruction to elementary school students (3rd and 4th grade) at three schools in Liberty City: Poinciana Park Elementary, Orchard Villa Elementary, and Holmes Elementary, and one in Westchester: Emerson Elementary.
 The goal of these poetry lessons is for students to develop a love for writing and reading while also developing their own creative expression.
 These lessons happen at an age where learning facility with language is a crucial skill.
 The lessons take place once or twice a week for a total of ten sessions, culminating with a community poetry reading and the publication of a limited edition chapbook.
 Periodically, we invite visiting poets (such as U.S. Poet Laureate Juan Felipe Herrera) into the classrooms, and student poems are frequently featured in the O, Miami Poetry Festival and through other projects where the work can be seen by a larger Miami audience.